lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 The overseeing party (likely CMC - Curated Module Committee) can issue strikes to Node Operators and remove already issued strikes via `STRIKES_COMMITTEE_ROLE`.
 Each strike is an independent record that comes with the category, description, and lifetime.
 Category and description provide context for the strike, while the lifetime determines how long the strike affects the Node Operator's stake allocation weight.

 Node Operators should submit a separate TX to remove the strike once it has expired to restore their stake allocation weight.

-`MetaRegistry` is notified about weight multiplier changes when strikes are issued or removed for the Node Operator. `MetaRegistry` pulls the recent weight multiplier from the provider should the Node Operator weight need recalculation due to changes in the other weight providers or changes to the Node Operator's type.

 Weight multiplier is defined based on the current number of active strikes for the Node Operator.
 The weight multiplier values are set for ranges of strike counts.
 The number of ranges and corresponding weight multipliers are determined by the DAO via `DEFAULT_ADMIN_ROLE`.